emmz3230/Routing-Controller-Doc/docs/Custom-parameter-decorators.md

 # Custom parameter decorators

 You can create your own parameter decorators.
-Here is simple example how "session user" can be implemented using custom decorators:
+Here’s a simple example of implementing "session user" with custom decorators:

 ```
 import { createParamDecorator } from 'routing-controllers';